yousafkhamza/key-pair-rotation/README.md

-# SSH Key Roatation.
-(AWS Cloud)
+# SSH Key Rotation (AWS Cloud)
 [![Builds](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 ---
 ## Description

-It's a ansible playbook for SSH-Keypair rotation.
-I write a short brief when we use this: if a customer using a key for which he used all instances in single keypair.
+It's an ansible playbook for SSH-Keypair rotation.
+I write a short brief when we use this: if a customer using a key for which he used all instances in a single key pair.
 But he needs to change his key periodically with all the instances used in AWS (Also, change the key fingerprint in AWS Console).

 ---

 ## Feature
-- Key pair Roatation easly applicable for muliple instance in single
+- Key pair Rotation easily applicable for multiple instances in single
 - Easy to configure and use.
-- No need to mention any hosts (Inventory) Because it's genarated Dynamic Inventory appending your <old_key.pem>
+- No need to mention any hosts (Inventory) Because it's generated Dynamic Inventory appending your <old_key.pem>

 ---
 ## Pre-Requests